Go to the Oracle Database Express Edition (XE) Forum, and search existing questions and answers, or enter your own question.

 You can upgrade your XE environment by using Data Pump Export/Import functionality and transfer your data from the old XE environment to the new one.

-For more information look at Exporting and Importing Data between Oracle Database XE 11.2 and 18c in the Documentation.
+For more information, please review Chapter 9, Exporting and Importing Data between Oracle Database XE 11.2 and 18c, in the installtion guides for Linux or Windows.

 Direct upgrades from 11g XE to 18c XE are not supported!